Methods of Going Back

 According to Lupin in OOTP, Portkeys can be “set up.”
 They are designed to transport the person touching it to another place at the same time and date.
 There may be able to set them up so that they transport people to another place and another time.
 If setting up a Portkey depends on giving it a specific location, another factor may be brought in.

 Say that the location the Portkey has to transport to is shown using two numbers, each one corresponding to a certain distance away from the starting point.
 Thus each Portkey could contain the information (23,98).
 This may be how many miles north and how many miles east the new location is from the original location.
-There may be a way of bringing a third factor in (a time factor) that allows the user to be transported to not only another place, but at another time.
+There may be a way of bringing a third factor in (a time factor) that allows the user to be transported to not only another place but also another time.

 This, however, seems quite unlikely.
 In all instances of a Portkey being used, the people have been transported at an almost instantaneous speed.
 According to Einstein, when people reach the speed of light, they transport forward in time.
 This may be a way of allowing time travel when using a Portkey.